Last updated:

 Livelihoods

-The earthquake’s devastation has the potential to affect two major economic activities.
-First is tourism, especially in cities like Marrakesh and rural villages such as Ourigane, home to one of Richard Branson’s hotels.
-Although some tourists already in Marrakesh said they are not letting the earthquake affect their plans, other people and tour operators may cancel trips.
+First was tourism, especially in cities like Marrakesh, and in rural villages such as Ourigane, home to one of Richard Branson’s hotels.
+Although some tourists already in Marrakesh said they are not letting the earthquake affect their plans, other people, and tour operators may cancel trips.
 It is also essential to prevent disaster tourism of people wanting to see the damaged sites.

 While Marrakesh, a UNESCO World Heritage site, is the larger tourist attraction, the hiking lodges, inns, resorts and hotels in the High Atlas mountains provided many jobs for the locals of the Ourigane Valley.
-This includes jobs in hotels, restaurants and recreational activities.
+This includes jobs in hotels, restuarants and recreational activities.
 Many of these locals are Berbers (also known as the Amazigh ethnic group).

 The New York Times reported, “By 2019, before the coronavirus pandemic paralyzed the sector, tourism accounted for about 7 percent of the kingdom’s gross domestic product and an estimated half-million jobs, a vital source of growth in a largely agricultural country struggling with drought.”